the many faces of volunteerism

 I have two most memorable occasions that are entirely different.
-One good – great!
+One good to great!
 And the other … not so good.
 To start with the positive, one of the most memorable volunteer roles I’ve had was as part of the media team for the 1999 Pan Am Games that were held in Manitoba.
 As I lived right next door to Birds Hill Provincial Park, I volunteered to work at the equestrian events being held in the park.

-There were journalists from all over the Americas, and it was our job to be sure they had everything they needed, help them arrange interviews with anyone they wanted to meet, etc. I was teamed with Heidi Bock of Winnipeg, someone I became quite good friends during the process.
+There were journalists from all over the Americas, and it was our job to be sure they had everything they needed, help them arrange interviews with anyone they wanted to meet, etc. I was teamed with Heidi Bock of Winnipeg, someone I became quite good friends with during the process.

-Heidi (left) & I doing our thing at the 1999 Pan American Games held in Manitoba in 1999
+Heidi (left) & I doing our thing at the 1999 Pan American Games held in Manitoba in 1999.

 The not-so-good volunteer experience that will always be lodged in my memory (and was fodder for my book on volunteerism, “Before You Say Yes …”) occurred when I was on a small board for an arts group.
 We were in the midst of a meeting, and our executive director (who had a very volatile personality) became enraged at something one of the directors had said, rose to her feet, threw her chair against the wall and stormed out of the meeting room, never to be seen again!
 Needless to say, that moment left us all quite dumbfounded, and left the organization without staff and in quite the bind.
-What the learning experience that was!
+What a learning experience that was!

 But that’s what volunteerism enables and encourages us to do.
 To step outside our comfort zones and to do things that will help others, make the world a better place and bring smiles to the faces of others.

 Now it’s your turn!
-Please share some of the most memorable, meaningful or unusual moments you have experienced in your roles as a volunteer.
+Please share some of the most memorable, meaningful, or unusual moments you have experienced in your roles as a volunteer.